exowanderer/WikidataChat/README.md

 - Docker installed on your system or an active Python environment.

 ### Docker Installation (Recommended)
+1. Follow these instructions to [install Docker](https://docs.docker.com/engine/install/) on your system.

-Deploy WikidataChat using Docker with the following commands:
+2. Deploy WikidataChat using Docker with the following commands:

 ```bash
 DOCKER_BUILDKIT=1 docker build . -t wdchat